ikatza/ArtDaq-RunControl-GUI/README.txt

 #DAQInterface must be configured(all artdaq environment variables setuped and source_me sourced)
 ./ARTDAQ_console

-build from source code process:
--qmake -o Makefile ARTDAQ_console.pro
+build from source code process:  (leave off minus signs) -qmake -o Makefile ARTDAQ_console.pro
 -make

+Qt version 5 is needed, on sbnd-daq33 pick it up like this: qmake -o Makefile ARTDAQ_consolse.pro make

 IMPORTANT:
 add these lines to daqinterface.py located at your local installation of